 Treating Sleep Apnea

 While the study’s authors promote exercise as a way to manage sleep apnea, they stress the importance of treating sleep apnea with medical therapies and interventions.
 One of the best treatment options for sleep apnea is a continuous positive airway pressure (CPAP) machine, a device that maintains a low airflow through your airways, keeping them open throughout the night and eliminating sleep apnea, allowing you to get a good night’s sleep every night.
+Oral appliance therapy is a great alternative for those who do not wish to use a CPAP machine.
+This treatment method uses a sort of “sleep apnea mouth guard” to keep the airway open during sleep.

 Sound Sleep Medical

 If you’ve been struggling to sleep at night, or think you might be suffering from sleep apnea or some other sleep disorder, visit us today at Sound Sleep Medical.
 Our team of specialists will help you discover the cause of your sleep disturbances, suggest lifestyle changes that could help you breathe better at night, and work with you to find the perfect treatment method.
-We also have the best CPAP machines that are easy to use and will make sure you’re getting the sleep you need.
+We also have the best CPAP alternatives that are easy to use and will make sure you’re getting the sleep you need.